 Tevy

-The other unknown talent scouted by Dave 1
+Is an unknown talent scouted by Dave 1 -- probably is a superstar, cut

 ******* THE VIEWS EXPRESSED IN THIS EMAIL CONTAIN MINIMAL FACTUAL INFORMATION AND ARE MAINLY THE COMPLETELY UNTRUE, MADE UP OPINIONS OF THE AUTHOR OF THIS PRESS RELEASE.
 IF ANYBODY IS OFFENDED BY THE MATERIAL OF THIS RELEASE, YOU ARE DEFINITELY CUT***********